Lymph nodes are your immune system’s first line of defense, protecting you from things like bacteria or viruses that could make you sick.

 When there’s a problem in your body, like an illness or an infection, your lymph nodes can swell.
 (This usually happens only in one area at a time.)
 It’s a sign that more lymphocytes are in action than usual, trying to kill off germs.

 Many things can make your lymph nodes swell.
-It might be something like a cold or the flu, an ear infection, or an abscessed tooth.
-Much less often, it can be a sign of something more serious, like tuberculosis or cancer.
+Any infection can trigger it, including a cold or the flu, an ear infection, STDs (usually inguinal), shingles, tuberculosis, or an abscessed tooth.
+Rarely a vaccine can cause swollen lymph nodes on the side of the vaccination.
+Much less often, it can be a sign of something more serious, like cancer.